 Illinois regulates the purchase, possession, and use of stun guns and Tasers.
 You must meet the requirements for a permit before you can buy one of these weapons.
 Even with a permit, there are limits on legal possession and use.
-But the Illinois Supreme Court found that the state's comprehensive ban on carrying stun guns and Tasers was unconstitutional.
 Read on for details.

 There are basically two types of hand-held devices that temporarily incapacitate people with electrical charges.
 Some people (and state laws) refer to all of these devices as stun guns.
 But Illinois law differentiates between:

 The Illinois laws on stun guns and Tasers apply to both types of weapons, as long as their electrical current can disrupt the target’s nervous system in a way that stops normal functioning (720 Ill.
 Comp.
 Stat. § 5/24-1(a) (2019)).

 In Illinois, it’s illegal to buy or possess a stun gun or Taser without a valid state-issued Firearm Owners’ Identification Card (known as an FOID).
 There are exceptions, including if you’re an on-duty law enforcement officer or military servicemember, or if you don’t live in Illinois and have a firearms license in your home state.

 In order to get a FOID, you must submit an application, along with evidence that you meet the qualifications, including:

 The seller will conduct a background check, and you must wait 24 hours before you can actually take possession of the stun gun or Taser.
 Your application will be denied—or your card revoked—if the Department of State Police finds that you don’t meet the qualifications.
 (430 Ill.
 Comp.
 Stat. §§ 65/2, 65/8; 720 Ill.
 Comp.
 Stat. § 5/24-3 (2019).)